Skip to main content Skip to footer

 CPM analysis reveals schedule flexibility, known as float or slack.
 Understanding these values is essential for making informed trade-offs:

-• Total float: time an activity can be delayed from its early start date without delaying project finish.
+• Total float: time an activity can be delayed from its early start date without delaying project completion.

 • Free float: time an activity can be delayed without delaying any successor activity’s early start.

-• Management value: knowing which activities have float allows managers to temporarily deprioritize them to focus resources on critical path activities with zero float.
+• Management value: knowing which activities have float allows managers to temporarily deprioritize them and focus resources on critical path activities with zero float.

 Timeline optimization strategies